 Establish an Emergency Fund

-A second habit that is key to your overall financial health and is also related to saving, maintain an Emergency Fund.
+A second habit that is key to your overall financial health and is also related to saving, is to maintain an Emergency Fund.
 Putting money away specifically for an Emergency Fund every pay period, or even once a month, is important in ensuring you are ready for whatever life may throw at you.
-Beginning an Emergency Fund is also a great way to avoid debt or gaining more debt.
+Beginning an Emergency Fund is also a great way of avoiding debt or gaining more debt.
 Be sure to create a separate account you cannot touch unless you have an ‘Emergency’ situation.
 A good rule to follow when it comes to your Emergency Fund is to keep an account balance that would cover at least three months of expenses.
 If that is an unrealistic amount for you, start out smaller.
 Work toward growing your account to one month of expenses.

 View the complete 4-Part Healthy Money Habits Series: